 “Will I go to jail for OWI 2nd offense charges?”

-OWI 2nd Offense charges carry serious consequences in Michigan.
-State prosecutors, who are typically very aggressive and experienced, prosecute these misdemeanor charges.
-An Operating While Intoxicated is charged as a second offense if there is a prior conviction within 7 years.
+OWI 2nd Offense charges carry severe consequences in Michigan.
+State prosecutors, typically very aggressive and experienced, prosecute these misdemeanor charges.
+Operating While Intoxicated (OWI) is a second offense if there is a prior conviction within seven (7) years.
 District Courts handle the prosecutions of OWI 2nd Offenses, which carry the following possible penalties:

 - Fines of $200-1,000

-- At least 5 days and no more than 1 year in prison (waivable by the judge under certain circumstances)
+- At least five (5) days and no more than one year in prison (waivable by the judge under certain circumstances)

 - 6 points on your driving record